Greigh/WebExpressStudioTemplate/README.md

 ## License

 This project is licensed under the BSD-3 Clause License.
 You are free to use, modify, and distribute the code as long as you include the original copyright notice and license in any copies or substantial portions of the software.
 The software is provided "as is," without warranty of any kind.
 See the [LICENSE](LICENSE) file for more details.
-The license allows for both personal and commercial use, making it a flexible option for developers looking to use this template as a starting point for their own projects however, note that the license does not grant permission to use the name "SiteForge" or any of its trademarks without prior written consent.
+The license allows for both personal and commercial use, making it a flexible option for developers looking to use this template as a starting point for their own projects however, note that the license does not grant permission to use the name "Web Express Studio" or any of its trademarks without prior written consent.

 -----------------------------------------------------------------------------------------------------